-If a person is being treated for a non-hematopoietic cancer, a bone marrow aspiration and/or biopsy may be ordered to evaluate the response to treatment to determine whether suppressed marrow function is beginning to return to normal.
+If a person is being treated for a cancer, a bone marrow aspiration and/or biopsy may be ordered to evaluate the response to treatment to determine whether suppressed marrow function is beginning to return to normal.

 When is it ordered?

-Bone marrow examination may be ordered when an individual's medical history, physical examination, and signs and symptoms suggest that the presence of a disease affecting the bone marrow.
+Bone marrow examination may be ordered when an individual’s medical history, physical examination, and signs and symptoms suggest the presence of a disease affecting the bone marrow.

 What does the test result mean?

-The laboratory report for these tests may include a description of the cells seen or the appearance of the bone marrow environment.
+The laboratory report for these tests may include a description of the cells seen and the appearance of the bone marrow environment.
 Results from a complete blood count (CBC) and blood smear are usually included.
 Typically, the specialist provides an interpretation of the findings and any other details that might be important in the diagnosis, staging, or treatment of the disease.

-The health practitioner uses the information from the marrow evaluation and combines it with information from a clinical examination, medical history, blood tests, and a variety of other tests, such as imaging scans and X-rays, to reach a final diagnosis.
+The healthcare practitioner uses the information from the marrow evaluation and combines it with information from a clinical examination, medical history, blood tests, and a variety of other tests, such as imaging scans and X-rays, to reach a final diagnosis.
 It can be a straightforward process or it can be a complex diagnostic puzzle.
 Patients should stay involved in this process by talking to their health care provider before and after a bone marrow biopsy and/or aspiration, asking what the suspicions are, what kind of information is expected from the evaluation, and what follow-up tests might be indicated.

 A variety of disorders and conditions may be identified, monitored, and/or staged with this process.
 A few examples include:

-- Diseases such as aplastic anemia that can affect the marrow's ability to produce an adequate number of each of the different blood cell types and release them into circulation.
-These diseases may affect the overall number of cells produced, the proportion of cells produced, and/or the function of the cells.
+- Diseases such as aplastic anemia that can affect the marrow’s ability to produce an adequate number of each of the different blood cell types and release them into circulation.

 Is there anything else I should know?